 Indian meat industry and its stage of development

 While India has an abundant supply of meat in the form of food animal resources, the meat processing industry is still emerging and its juvenile stage.
-Meat processing covers a spectrum of products from sub-sectors comprising animal husbandry and poultry farms, to bulk frozen meat, chilled meat, packaged meat, and ready-to-eat processed meat products.
+Meat processing covers a spectrum of products from sub-sectors comprising animal husbandry and poultry farms, to bulk frozen meat, chilled meat, packaged meat, and ready-to-eat processed meat and meat products.
 In the present scenario, there is a large scope for meat processing in poultry as well as in red meat.
 The poultry industry has made considerable progress by developing and marketing value-added products.

 Present meat production aspect